The Open Space Initiative

 How It Works

 We have instituted a two strikes policy.
-Each instance of failure to comply with any of the policies outlined below counts as a strike — two strikes and we will suspend your access to the reservation system.
-If you have been suspended and would like to reinstate your account please email email@example.com.
+Each instance of failure to comply with any of the policies outlined below counts as a strike — two strikes and we will suspend your access to the reservation system, three strikes result in loss of access to the OpenSpace Program.
+If you have been suspended and would like to reinstate your account, you will need to contact the Executive Director for Wharton San Francisco (firstname.lastname@example.org) or the Associate Director of Operations (Condoc@wharton.upenn,edu).

 You must be present for your reservation.
-The Open Space program is a benefit for Wharton students and alumni.
-You may be working with partners or team members who are not affiliated with Wharton, but you must accompany and remain with them.
+The Open Space program is a benefit for Penn students and alumni – not their friends or family.
+You may be working with partners or team members who are not affiliated with Penn, but you must accompany and remain with them.
 Unattended guests (e.g. you leave the facility while your guest is here) will result in a strike.

-On days when there is a group in the space that has catering at any level (which could include anything from coffee/tea/snack service in the break areas, to full meal service in the dining room), we ask that you not take food or beverage from those break areas.
+On days when there is a group in the space that has catering at any level (which could include anything from coffee/tea/snack service, to full meal service in the dining room), we ask that you not take food or beverage from those marked areas.
 It may cause the caterer to run out of food, due to unanticipated increased headcount.

-I am an alum of a certificate-granting or Executive Education program – is the Open Space pilot open to me?
+I am an alum of a certificate-granting or Executive Education program – is the Open Space Initiative open to me?

 Due to the high demand for space, we’re currently only able to extend this pilot to alumni who have received a degree from our undergraduate, MBA, or PhD program.